A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Background and set up

 Not directly relevant for our work, but relevant to much of the standard $\Delta$-Y literature is the notion of forbidden minors and minor closed classes of graphs.
 One graph is a minor of another if the graph is the result of a (possibly empty) sequence of edge deletions and edge contractions of the other graph.
 A class of graphs is minor closed if a graph being in the class implies all its minors are also in the class.
 Planar graphs are famously a minor closed class of graphs.
 As another example, linklessly embeddable graphs are those which can be embedded into 3-space without any cycles being linked.
 This is also a minor closed class \cite{RSTlinkless}.
 A famous result of Robertson and Seymour, the culmination of their graph minors project \cite{RSXX}, is that every minor closed graph class is defined by a finite set of forbidden minors.

 The degree preserving $\Delta$-Y operation or $\Delta$-YY operation described in this paper is based on the delta-wye or $\Delta$-Y transform.
-A \textit{$\Delta$-Y transformation} takes the delta shape with vertices $\{u, v,w\}$ and edges $\{uv, uw, vw\}$ and transforms it by adding a vertex $x$, removing the edge set $\{uv, uw, vw\}$, and replacing it with a wye shape with edge set $\{ux ,vx, wx\}$.
+As shown at the top of Figure \ref{fig:DeltaY-Transformations}, a \textit{$\Delta$-Y transformation} takes the delta shape with vertices $\{u, v,w\}$ and edges $\{uv, uw, vw\}$ and transforms it by adding a vertex $x$, removing the edge set $\{uv, uw, vw\}$, and replacing it with a wye shape with edge set $\{ux ,vx, wx\}$.
 See \cite{DYintro} for further details.
 We call the opposite transformation, starting with a wye and moving to a delta, a \textit{Y-$\Delta$ transformation}.
+This is shown at the bottom of Figure \ref{fig:DeltaY-Transformations}.
 Note that a wye is made up of a vertex with degree 3, its 3 neighbours, and the three edges connecting it to its neighbours.

 From a graph theoretical perspective, the primary interest in Y-$\Delta$ and $\Delta$-Y transformations is the reducibility of graphs.
 For reducibility questions, in addition to the $\Delta$-Y and Y-$\Delta$ transformations, four additional operations are added that allow us to reduce graphs.
 We can delete a loop, delete a degree-one vertex and its edge, delete a degree-two vertex and its edges then add an edge connecting its neighbours, or replace a pair of parallel edges with a single edge.
 If a graph can be reduced to a single vertex using the $\Delta$-Y transformation, Y-$\Delta$ transformation, and these four additional operations, we say that it is \textit{$\Delta$-Y reducible}.
 At the core of this question of reducibility, we have an idea of equivalence classes of graphs under the $\Delta$-Y operation.
 Two graphs $G$ and $H$ are \textit{$\Delta$-Y equivalent} if there exists a series of $\Delta$-Y and Y-$\Delta$ transformations that transform $G$ into $H$.
 An equivalence class is a maximal set of graphs that are all equivalent to each other.
-The Petersen family, the 7 graphs which form the $\Delta$-Y equivalence class of the Petersen graph, is a particularly famous example as they are the forbidden minors for linkless embedding \cite{RSTlinkless}.
+The Petersen family, the 7 graphs shown in Figure \ref{fig:Petersen} which form the $\Delta$-Y equivalence class of the Petersen graph, is a particularly famous example as they are the forbidden minors for linkless embedding \cite{RSTlinkless}.

 $\Delta$-Y equivalence classes allowed Yaming Yu to characterize the set of forbidden minors of $\Delta$-Y reducible graphs, and a similar concept is at the core of \cite{Yu}.

 In this paper, we will discuss a variant of this $\Delta$-Y operation that preserves vertex degree.
 We will look at how it differs from the $\Delta$-Y operation and investigate its equivalence classes.